adjeielias90/Real-World-Datascience/customer_churn_based_on_financial_behavior/readme.md

 # Directing Customers to Subscriptions using app activity

 Real World Machine Learning projects inspired by the need to create.
-Project 04: Evaluating users to specify whether or not they are likely to cancel their subscriptions/unsubscribe.
+Project 04: Minimizing Churn Rate Through Analysis of Financial Habits.
 Industry: Fintech